aciccarello/ciccarello.me/caw.md

           src: https://macaulaylibrary.org/asset/387481431/embed
       - id: other-color
         title: Has some white or other color
-        hint: Look at the bill and features like the head, belly, or tail
+        hint: Look at the feathers of the head, wing, belly, or tail plus bill, legs, and exposed skin
-        reason: If the bill, legs, or feathers aren't black, it's probably not a crow.
+        reason: Color or lighter patches usually mean it is not a crow
         score:
           crow: 0
           raven: 0
-          neither: 3
+          neither: 5
         media:
           src: https://macaulaylibrary.org/asset/341809521/embed
   - id: size
     prompt: How big is it?
     options:
       - id: small
-        title: "Small"
+        title: 'Small'
         hint: Robin sized or smaller
-        reason: Starling, blackbirds, and grackle are all much smaller than crows and ravens.
+        reason: Starlings, blackbirds, and grackles are all much smaller than crows and ravens.
         score:
           crow: 0
           raven: 0